Q. When can I sign up my player for the league?

 Q. When will I be notified about my child's team assignment?

-A. WPPA's goal to have coaches and teams completely assigned by the end of March each year.
+A. WPPA's goal to have coaches and teams completely assigned by the end of March each year to the Spring Season team.
 Please do not reach out to the league until after April 1 to find out who your coach and team assignment is for the upcoming season if you have not been contacted before then.
 If you haven't had any contact from your coach by April 10, please contact the league at firstname.lastname@example.org.

 Q. When does the season start?